dat-ecosystem-archive/datasilo/README.md

 - Download Image: http://www.linuxium.com.au/how-tos/runningubuntuontheintelcomputestick
 - Use Etcher to put it on a USB Flash Drive: http://etcher.io/
 - Boot from USB Stick on Compute Stick using F10 at startup.
+(You may need to configure the compute stick to boot in Windows 64 mode, which is done by configuring the BIOS using F2 at startup)
 - Choose 'Install Ubuntu' and follow instructions to dual boot Windows with a 10GB split partition.

 Helpful Youtube: https://www.youtube.com/watch?v=KAMcr2vbOsA